AdobeDocs/commerce-admin.en/help/page-builder/3-catalog-content.md

 ---
-title: '[!DNL Page Builder] Walkthrough Part 3: Catalog Content'
+title: '[!DNL Page Builder] Walkthrough part 3: catalog content'
-description: Learn how to add a product list to a page in [!DNL Page Builder].
+description: Learn how to add a product list to a [!DNL Page Builder] page.
 exl-id: f2a0dc29-6d8f-4b97-a947-72659c01d0cb
 feature: Page Builder, Page Content
 ---
-# Walkthrough Part 3: Catalog Content
+# [!DNL Page Builder] Walkthrough part 3: catalog content

 This exercise demonstrates how easy it is to add a product list to a page, customize product pages, and create a custom attribute that adds the [!DNL Page Builder] workspace to a product attribute set.